Language Arithmetics: Towards Systematic Language Neuron Identification and Manipulation: Language Neuron Identification

-Intuitively, neurons with low LAPE values are considered language-specific since their activation probabilities are concentrated on one or two languages, showing minimal activity for others.
-We select the bottom K\% (K=\{1..5\}) of neurons by LAPE score after filtering out neurons with weak overall activity: neurons are excluded if none of their language activations exceed the 95th percentile of all activations (\textit{filter rate}).
-To ensure neurons exhibit clear language preferences, they further get refined by verifying that their activation probability for a given language surpasses the 95th percentile (\textit{activation threshold}).
-These thresholds help eliminate noisy or non-informative neurons and retain only those with high, selective activation characteristics.
+Intuitively, neurons with low LAPE values are considered language-specific since their activation probabilities are concentrated on one or two languages, showing minimal activity for others.We select the bottom K\% (K=\{1..5\}) of neurons by LAPE score as candidate language-specific neurons through a three-step filtering process: (1) we exclude neurons with weak overall activity where none of their language activations exceed the 95th percentile (\textit{filter rate} = 0.95), (2) from the remaining neurons, we select the bottom K\% by LAPE score to identify those with the most language-specific activation patterns, and (3) we assign each selected neuron to all languages where its activation probability $p^k_{i,j}$ exceeds the 95th percentile threshold (\textit{activation threshold} = 0.95).
+While neurons can be assigned to multiple languages if they show strong activation across them, low LAPE scores typically result in assignments to only one or two languages.